 Since we obviously can’t rely on the companies to test nor the government to protect us, here are some guidelines.

-- Sign my petition over at Change.org asking the FDA and the EU to step it up and create guidelines.
-(Share it with your friends and post it to Twitter and Facebook.)
+- Sign this petition at Change.org asking the FDA and the EU to step it up and create guidelines.
+Share it with your friends and post it to Social Media.
 We need to have our voices heard.

 - Read ingredients when you buy a product.
 The Dartmouth Team advised parents of young children to talk with their doctors whether they should switch from products containing brown rice syrup.
 There may be medical reasons why your child is on a particular formula.
 (Remember, Brian Jackson, the lead author on the study said the problem was with brown rice syrup, organic or otherwise.)

-- Make Your Own Baby Formula: Sarah at the Healthy Home Economist, a real food blogger, suggests making your own organic baby formula.
+- If you are unable to breastfeed your baby, make your own baby formula.
+Sarah at the Healthy Home Economist, a real food blogger, suggests making your own organic baby formula.
 Note, Sarah advocates the use of raw milk so this may not be an alternative for you.

 - If you have a well, have the water tested for arsenic.

 - Check your energy bars to see if brown rice syrup is a primary ingredients.
 The Dartmouth team states consuming 2 to 3 bars a day could equal or exceed the EPA water standards for less than 10 parts per billion of arsenic.